nathan-contino/nathan-contino.github.io/README.md

-# Nathan Contino's Personal Webpage
+# Stylish Portolio template for Jekyll

-My personal Webpage.
-Based off of the Naringu Jekyll theme created by Rizky Ariestiyansyah.
+A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/).